wangyun/gin/README.md

+#Diff with upstream
+* Rename GET, POST... to Get, Post...
+* Rename Get, Set to GetValue, SetValue
+* Move Template from Engine to Context
+* Add Redirect method

 #Gin Web Framework
 Gin is a web framework written in Golang.
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity, you will love Gin.
 [Check out the official web site](http://gin-gonic.github.io/gin/)